reframejs/reframe/docs/sections/doNotRenderInBrowser.md

 Setting `doNotRenderInBrowser: true` makes the page considerably faster as no (or much less) JavaScript is loaded and exectued.

-So if your page has no interactive views, then you should set `doNotRenderInBrowser: true`.
+So if your page has no interactive views, then you can set `doNotRenderInBrowser: true`.
-More precisely, you should set `doNotRenderInBrowser: true` if your page's view is stateless.
+More precisely, you can set `doNotRenderInBrowser: true` if your page's view is stateless.
-E.g. a functional React component is always stateless and non-interactive.
-So if your page's view is composed of functional React components only, then you should set `doNotRenderInBrowser: true`.
+E.g. a functional React component is always stateless and if your page is composed of functional React components only, then you can set `doNotRenderInBrowser: true`.